pzach7/CyberSecurity_Week8_Assignment/README.md

   - [x] Summary: The CSRF token isn't checked properly when submitting post requests, allowing anyone knowing the URL and Session ID of a logged in admin to make admin changes
   - [x] GIF Walkthrough: <img src='https://i.imgur.com/PYqhVPL.gif' title='GIF Walkthrough' width='' alt='GIF Walkthrough' />
   - [x] Steps to recreate: Obtain the Session ID of a logged in admin, create a post request to edit a state (In my case Alaska), you can put anything in the csrf token field since it isn't properly checked.
 Then just submit the POST request.
 The change will only notice once the page that was changed is reloaded.

-##Other

-Vulnerability #1: Cross-Site Scripting (XSS)

-- [x] Summary: All three sites are vulnerable to Reflected attacks under the territory field

 ## Notes